Samsung/tizen-docs/docs/application/dotnet/guides/app-management/data-control.md

 <a name="map3"></a>
 ## Using a Matrix Cursor

-If you use a consumer application for SQL-type data and you have a collection of data that is not in a database, you can use the [Tizen.Applications.DataControl.MatrixCursor](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.DataControl.MatrixCursor.html) class to create a cursor for the data:
+If you use a consumer application for SQL-type data and you have a collection of data that is not in a database, you can use the [Tizen.Applications.DataControl.MatrixCursor](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.DataControl.MatrixCursor.html) class to create a cursor for the data:

 To create a matrix cursor, simply construct it with an array of column names:

 -   Add one row at a time to the matrix by passing either an array of objects or an Iterable to the `AddRow()` method of the `Tizen.Applications.DataControl.MatrixCursor` class.
--   Define column types for a matrix cursor by using the values of the [Tizen.Applications.DataControl.ColumnType](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.DataControl.ColumnType.html) enumeration.
+-   Define column types for a matrix cursor by using the values of the [Tizen.Applications.DataControl.ColumnType](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.DataControl.ColumnType.html) enumeration.

 To use a matrix cursor:

 1. Implement the provider application.

-    If a consumer sends a select request to the provider, the `OnSelect()` method of the [Tizen.Applications.DataControl.Provider](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.DataControl.Provider.html) class is called, and the provider sends the results to the consumer as an instance of the [Tizen.Applications.DataControl.SelectResult](https://samsung.github.io/TizenFX/latest/api/Tizen.Applications.DataControl.SelectResult.html) class:
+    If a consumer sends a select request to the provider, the `OnSelect()` method of the [Tizen.Applications.DataControl.Provider](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.DataControl.Provider.html) class is called, and the provider sends the results to the consumer as an instance of the [Tizen.Applications.DataControl.SelectResult](/application/dotnet/api/TizenFX/latest/api/Tizen.Applications.DataControl.SelectResult.html) class:

-    ```
+    ```csharp
     public class MyProvider : Provider
     {
         protected override SelectResult OnSelect(string query, string where, string[] columList, int columnCount, string order, int pageNum, int countPerPage)